Pages can be cached in the browser or on a server. A cached page will contain stale (previously generated) application and queue times.

 Detecting cached pages

-New Relic Browser detects cached pages by comparing the total back-end time against app and queue time.
-When the sum of app and queue time is greater than the total back-end time, New Relic Browser assumes the page was cached and aggregates the request with app and queue times as 0.
+Browser monitoring detects cached pages by comparing the total back-end time against app and queue time.
+When the sum of app and queue time is greater than the total back-end time, Browser monitoring assumes the page was cached and aggregates the request with app and queue times as 0.

 Here are some additional tips for cached pages: